 The budget for your main design projects will come from the College of Engineering.
-Students are expected to purchase a hard copy or e-reader version of one of four course companion books.
-In addition, hardware kits are to be purchased for hands-on activities, students keep their kits.
-Each kit is \$40 and sold through the ITLL payment system and distributed in class.
-Team project budgets for flight hardware are covered by the department.
-There may be incidental costs for materials to complete your projects, students are expected to contribute up to \$75 each total (book, hardware kit, dry ice) for the course in accordance with GEEN 1400 courses.
+Students are expected to purchase a hard copy or e-reader version of one of three course companion books.
+There may be incidental costs for materials to complete your projects, students are expected to contribute up to \$75 each total for the course in accordance with GEEN 1400 courses.
+Anticipated costs for Fall 2020 are <\$20.